Direct sampling of projected entangled-pair states: Results

 \subsection{Performance benchmark}

 As noted in Sec.~\ref{sec:ds}, direct sampling aims to solve downsides of MCMC algorithms such as the problem of autocorrelation and equilibration.
 The problem of equilibration translates to the fact that MCMC algorithms can not be parallelized indefinitely, because the sampling during the equilibration period is inherently serial.
-In Fig.~\ref{fig:time_benchmark}, we show the walltime as a function of the number of CPU cores for drawing a sample set of $N=1000$ samples from a $10 \times 10$ PEPS with bond dimension $D=4$.
+In Fig.~\ref{fig:time_benchmark}, we show the wall time as a function of the number of CPU cores for drawing a sample set of $N=1000$ samples from a $10 \times 10$ PEPS with bond dimension $D=4$.
 We compare direct sampling with MCMC, both using a cut-off $\chi_s=4$ in the contractions.
 For MCMC, we use an equilibration period of $\tau_i=100$ sweeps and $\tau_s=1$ sweep between consecutive samples.
 We define a sweep as performing a local update once on every site of the lattice, visiting the lattice sites row by row, going from left to right within every row.
 For direct sampling, we use a cut-off $\chi_m=4$ for the environments of the marginals.
+In theory, the wall time of direct sampling scales as $t=\mu / N_c$ and that of MCMC scales as $t=\nu \tau_i + \xi \tau_s / N_c$, where $N_c$ is the number of cores used.
+In practice, computational overhead increases the runtime on an actual computer.
 It is clear that direct sampling is twice as fast for a low number of CPU cores, while it progressively becomes more efficient when using more CPU cores, reaching a five-fold speedup for $20$ CPU cores.
 The MCMC algorithm suffers from the combination of numerical overhead and the equilibration when using more than $10$ CPU cores, while overhead is much less severe in the case of direct sampling.